thunlp/KNET/readme.md

+# Note

+Thank you for your interest at our work.
+This repo contains the code which we use ourselves (and probably difficult to use for other people).
+We will, however, try our best to make it into a friendly version and update it as soon as possible.
+The dataset will also be published soon.

 # How to use our code for KFET

 Our codes are divided into three parts: Training, Testing and Manual_Test, and they are put into corresponding folders.
 Testing is carried on `WIKI-AUTO` set and Manual_Test is carreid on `WIKI-MAN` set.